Skip to main content

 The aforementioned three browsers have been used in certain questions for reasons of breadth and variety.

-We ran automated testing using Little Forest, Wave WEBAIM and AXE browser extension then manual testing that included:
+We ran automated testing using AXE (Google Chrome extension) and then manual testing that included:

 Accessibility improvements, bug fixes and development work to fix issues will be recorded here to keep a record of work completed.